MultiQC/MultiQC/docs/core/reports/customisation.md

 ![Table: General Statistics table without sample grouping](../../../docs/images/genstats_grouping_ungrouped.png)

-For those modules that support this, MultiQC offers a config option `generalstats_merge` that maps chunk labels to file name patterns.
+To improve how these samples are shown, MultiQC attempts to [group such samples](../reports/#sample-grouping).
+For modules that support this option, MultiQC offers a config option `generalstats_merge` that maps chunk labels to file name patterns.

 For example, to group `SAMPLE_R1` and `SAMPLE_R2` together as `SAMPLE`, you can use it as follows:

 ```yaml
 generalstats_merge: